Argentina's Isol wins world's biggest children's book prize

 Her latest book, "La Bella Griselda", is the story of a princess whose suitors literally lose their heads as a result of their love of her.

-Isol told Reuters that she was woken at 0630 local time by the prize organisers with news of the award.
+Isol told Reuters that she was woken at 6.30 a.m. local time by the prize organizers with news of the award.

 "I'm having to brush off my English, which was pretty rusty," she told Reuters.
 "It is all really unbelievable, especially as the other nominees are amazing."